RotorHazard/RotorHazard/doc/Software Setup.md

 The current Server Log may be displayed via the "View Server Log" item in the drop-down menu.
 The displayed log is "live" in that it will update as new messages are generated.
 The log can be displayed in a separate window by clicking on the "View Server Log" menu item with the right-mouse button and selecting the "Open Link in New Window" (or similar) option.

 Clicking on the "Select Text" button will select all the displayed log text, which may then be copied and pasted.
 Clicking on the "Download Logs" button will create and download a '.zip' archive file containing all available log files and the current configuration and database files.
-The '.zip' archive file can also be generated by running the server with the following command:  `python server.py --ziplogs`
+The '.zip' archive file can also be generated by running the server with the following command:  `python -m server.server --ziplogs`

 **When reporting issues, using the "Download Logs" button and including the generated '.zip' file is highly recommended.**